-01 India A Common Law System:
+01 India - A Common Law System

+India is primarily a common law jurisdiction.
+There are certain personal laws based on customary practice that are applicable to some religious communities.
 Indian law is largely similar to English common law in many aspects because of the long period of British colonial influence during the British Raj period.
-Indeed, several legislations were framed by the British based on their own laws, some of which continue to this day, for example, contract law, penal laws, evidence, general civil procedure etc. Some laws that operate on personal / familial relationships, are based on custom or religion of individuals covered thereby; typically in relation to marriage and succession.
+Indeed, several legislations were framed by the British based on their own laws, some of which continue to this day. for example, contract law, penal laws, evidence, general civil procedure etc. Some laws that operate on personal / familial relationships, are based on custom or religion of individuals covered thereby, typically in relation to marriage and succession.

 In India, the common law system, which is based on the principle that it is unfair to treat similar facts differently on different occasions, earlier decided cases are treated as binding precedents on lower courts and of persuasive value in courts with the same or superior jurisdiction.
+There are several pieces of legislation that were enacted pre-independence by the Imperial Legislative Council, such as: the Indian Penal Code, 1860 ("IPC"), the Indian Contract Act 1872, the Evidence Act 1872, etc.